The Law Foundation of BC has established a fund of $102,000 for Graduate Fellowships.

 Term of Fellowship

-It is a condition of the Fellowship that a recipient submit two reports to the Law Foundation: an interim report on the program of study following the first term; and a final report, within three months of the end of the academic year on the program of study undertaken, the results obtained and the future career plans of the recipient.
+It is a condition of the Fellowship that a recipient submit two reports to the Law Foundation: an interim report on the program of study following the first term; and a final report, within three months of the end of the academic year covered by the Fellowship, including future plans.

 Applications will be assessed by the Fellowships and Research Committee composed of a minimum of three Governors of the Law Foundation and one representative from each of the law faculties of Thompson Rivers University, the University of Victoria and the Peter A. Allard School of Law at the University of British Columbia.
 In assessing applications, the Committee will consider not only a candidate’s academic achievements but the likelihood of furtherance of the objectives of the Law Foundation and the possible benefits to the public of British Columbia from making an award to a candidate.
-In assessing this likelihood, the Committee will take into consideration a candidate’s:
+In assessing an application, the Committee will take into consideration a candidate’s:

 - academic achievements;